NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-10-generalizing-workflows.md

         """
 ```

-We don't want the hardcoded genome id `NCTC8325`, so replace that with a
+We don't want the hard-coded genome id `NCTC8325`, so replace that with a
 wildcard, say `{genome_id}` (remember to add the wildcard to the `log:`
 directive as well).
-We now need to supply the remote paths to the fasta file
+We now need to supply the remote paths to the FASTA file
 for a given genome id.
 Because we've added this information to the
 config file we just need to pass it to the rule in some way, and just like
 in the `get_SRA_by_accession` rule we'll use a function to do the job: